PENG-Zhe/starter-academic/content/publication/2021-DASFAA-BUTrace/index.md

 ---
-title: "P<sup>2</sup>B-Trace: Privacy-Preserving Blockchain-based Contact Tracing to Combat Pandemics"
+title: "BU-Trace: A Permissionless Mobile System for Privacy-Preserving Intelligent Contact Tracing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- "**Zhe Peng**, Cheng Xu, Haixin Wang, Jinbin Huang, Jianliang Xu, Xiaowen Chu"
+- "**Zhe Peng**, Jinbin Huang, Haixin Wang, Shihao Wang, Xiaowen Chu, Xinzhi Zhang, Li Chen, Xin Huang, Xiaoyi Fu, Yike Guo, Jianliang Xu"
 #- Robert Ford

 # Author notes (optional)